samfitgen/trgen/docs/Olympic_Triathlon_Build-High_Volume.md

 > Similar to last week but a bit lighter all around, spend 15 minutes working
 > your pace up to an Easy-Moderate, RPE6 pace to warm, then perform 10x30-second
-> all-out uphill sprints on mildly steep, 4-6% grade, RPE 10 with 30 seconds of
+> all-out uphill sprints on mildly steep, 4-6% grade, RPE10 with 30 seconds of
-> recovery jogging back down, RPE 2; cool down for 10 minutes at RPE 4 for 35
+> recovery jogging back down, RPE2; cool down for 10 minutes at RPE4 for 35
 > minutes of running.